Morglod/react-virtual-overflow/readme.md

 -   No magical divs will wrap your list with position: absolute and height: 0
 -   No scroll syncing problems
 -   No AutoWindow over AutoSize with VerticalSpecialList
+-   Full rendering controll
 -   It just works
--   <1kb gzipped
+-   ~0.5kb gzipped

-Currently only vertical list supported with fixed item's height, but will add horizontal & grid soon
+Currently only fixed item sizes supported, but will dynamic sizing later.

 Components & hooks in this library will automatically find all containers with overflows and render only visible items.

-So you could stack/wrap/move your list in anyway you want, everything will work.
+So you could stack and wrap your list in anyway you want, everything will work.

+You also could use some parts of this library for example to calculate only visible on screen rect of element.

 ![](./important.jpg)